art-egorov/ilund4u/docs/Parameters/cmd_parameters.md

 ### Optional arguments | data processing

+`-ufid, --use-filename-as-id`
+:    Use filename (wo extension) as contig id instead
+     of the contig id written in a gff file.

 `-mps, --min-proteome-size <int>`
 :    Minimal number of proteins in a genome to be taken in analysis.
      [default: 15]